Modern Slavery Act Statement

 - We set clear expectations for our suppliers that Bechtel does not tolerate the use of slavery, servitude, forced or compulsory labor or human trafficking, as set forth in Bechtel's Code of Conduct.
 We expect our suppliers to meet these expectations.
 Bechtel's supplier portal (supplier.bechtel.com) clearly communicates Bechtel's expectations.

-- Bechtel’s standard terms and conditions with suppliers establish our expectations that no slavery is used anywhere in the supplier’s business or by any of the suppliers in its own supply chain.
-Our suppliers agree to comply with all applicable local and national laws and regulations.
-We have the right to terminate a contract with a supplier for a breach of our terms and conditions.
+- Bechtel's standard terms and conditions with suppliers and subcontractors that we consider have a moderate to high risk modern slavery exposure, include our expectations that no human trafficking or slavery is used anywhere in the supplier/subcontractor's business or by any of the suppliers/subcontractors in its own supply chain.
+Our suppliers/subcontractors agree to comply with all applicable local and national laws and regulations.
+We have the right to terminate a contract with a supplier/subcontractor for breach of our terms and conditions.

 Verification of Supply Chain

 Our procurement process includes vetting new suppliers and carrying out a risk analysis based on the nature and value of the product or service.
-Our vetting process includes collecting information from the suppliers, reviewing the supplier’s information and background data and performing a risk-based analysis considering the supplier’s location and scope of work.
+Our vetting process since 2017 includes collecting information from the suppliers, reviewing the supplier's information and background and performing a risk-based analysis considering the supplier's location and scope of work.
+As part of the vetting process we use data analytics to assess modern slavery risks.
+Level 4 - Bechtel Public bechtel.com 3 Before we engage certain subcontractors, we conduct due diligence that includes screening for any ethics and compliance red flags, including modern slavery and human trafficking.
+In 2018, to inform our supplier engagement plan, we completed an assessment of 30,000 Bechtel supplier s (active or recently active) that considered risks related to modern slavery or human trafficking.
+Based on this assessment we were able to perform enhanced reviews of specific higher-risk suppliers to mitigate any concerns about forced labor.

 We engage with external stakeholders to inform our risk management, as well as share good practices:

-- Founding member of the Building Responsibly Initiative (the first engineering and construction industry coalition dedicated to promoting worker welfare)
+- Founding member of the Building Responsibly Initiative (the first engineering and construction industry coalition dedicated to promoting worker welfare).
+In 2018, we contributed to the development of the Worker Welfare Principles that this Initiative published.